 How I decorated and organized our entryway

 For our entryway, I was looking to add better storage solutions.
 We had been using collapsible storage bins to hold all of our hats and gloves.
 While these worked for a time, they were not perfect.
 Nor were they attractive to look at.
 Being that there are three of us, I decided to color code our bins.
 Buying Cloth Cube Bins in our favorite colors made it easy to know which bins belonged to which person.

 Next up was the shoe rack.
 Our old shoe rack was a bit of a joke.
-My husband’s shoes were too big to stay on it.
+My husband’s shoes were too big to stay in it.
 Our son’s shoes were too small.
 Mine never seemed to want to sit right on it.
 It was by far the most frustrating item in the area.
 Not to mention it was ugly as well.
 I searched for quite some time to find a shoe rack that was big enough, but also one that looked nice.
-I settled upon a three-tiered shoe rack.
+I settled upon a 3-Tier Shoe Rack.